Human Anatomy Facts

 • Your Brain: A 10-Watt Powerhouse

-Even though the human brain is just 3 pounds, it uses just as much power as a 10-watt light bulb.
+Even though the human brain is just 3 pounds, it uses just as much power as a 10-watt light bulb and runs your entire reality.[15]

 • Your Blood Travels about 12,000 Miles . . .
 In One Day

 In an adult human, blood circulates about 12,000 miles (19,000 km) a day.
-This is like traveling from east to west across the widest part of the Pacific Ocean.
+This is like traveling from California to China and back.[17]

-• You Have More Bacteria in Your Body Than Human Cells
+You Have About as many Bacterial Cells in Your Body as Human Cells

 • Your Stomach: A Super Stretchy Container